stg101/government-updates/README.md

 make up
 ```

-The scrapper will begin working on the first server run, so it can take some time, while all the data loaded.
+The scrapper will begin working on the first server run, so it can take some time while the data is loading.